Skip to main content

 Financial services organisations handle large amounts of personal data, which must align with GDPR and other data protection rules.

-Karen advises a strategy of data minimisation to reduce both compliance risk and irrelevance in communications.
+A strategy of data minimisation can reduce both compliance risk and irrelevance in communications.

 "Customers hate meaningless mailshots.